 The canister of a water fire extinguisher has a white-coloured label that clearly states ‘Water’ running along the top of it.
 There should also be a fire extinguisher ID sign fixed directly above it to advise the type of fire extinguisher, and the classes of fire it can and cannot be used on.

-They’re most commonly required in buildings made of wood or organic materials or premises that house large quantities of these combustible materials.
-Hospitals, schools and offices would benefit from having a water extinguisher on site as well as warehouses and storage units.
+Water fire extinguishers are most commonly required in buildings made of wood or organic materials, or premises that house large quantities of these combustible materials.
+Hospitals, schools and offices would benefit from having a water fire extinguisher on site, as well as warehouses and storage units.

 Want to know more about water fire extinguishers?
 Shop our extensive range of water fire extinguishers.
 Alternatively, download our simple-view extinguisher guide, or speak to a member of our expert team.